 For example, let’s assume that you are the hiring authority for a law firm or in-house position.
 You need a smart, hardworking fourth-year corporate attorney who’s been trained at a large firm – someone who also fits in well with challenging personalities.
 The recruitment ad you placed yielded 100 unqualified candidates, 20 of which kept following up with you by leaving rambling voicemails that cluttered your inbox.

 After investing hundreds of dollars in advertising and countless hours examining off-point resumes (or worse, interviewing people whose personality does not mesh with your company culture), you are no closer to hiring the right candidate.
 Even more frustrating is the fact that you’ve lost far too many billable hours during the process.
-Could working with a good legal recruiter improve hiring efficiency and yield better results?
+Could working with a good legal headhunter improve hiring efficiency and yield better results?

 “I frequently engage a recruiter when I have a critical need to fill quickly with a high-caliber person.
 Her network of qualified candidates with specialized knowledge and skills is truly incredible.
 We recently made a high-level hire in two weeks!”